 - This GPT ad tag builds and sends one or more than one ad request to the Ad Manager (DFP) for ads tagged on that particular web page.

-- With the details provided in the GPT, the ad server recognizes the ad units and key-values associated with it.
+- With the details provided in the GPT, the ad server recognizes the ad units and associated key values.

-- Then, it selects the best-matching ad and delivers the ad through the Google publisher tag.
+- Then, it selects the best-matching ad and delivers it through the Google publisher tag.

-- After this, with the help of key-values associated with the GPT helps the ad server to display the ad on the page.
+- After this, the help of key values associated with the GPT helps the ad server to display the ad on the page.